mostpalon3/route53-clone/README.md

 # Amazon Route 53 Clone
+*May take while to load at start due to cold start of vercel and render*

 A full-stack clone of the **AWS Route 53** DNS management console, built with **Next.js 16**, **FastAPI**, and **SQLite**.
 This application replicates the core hosted-zone and DNS-record management workflows of the real AWS console, complete with multi-tenant authentication, automatic SOA/NS record generation, and the Cloudscape Design System UI.